 Effect Parameter Settings Mod Target?
-FX1 = Delay Yes 1/64, 1/32, 1/10 1/64, 1/32, 1/16, 1/8T, 1/16D, 1/8, 1/4T, 1/8D, 1/4, 1/2T, 1/2, 1 bar When Beat Sync is Off, delay is specified as a percentage from 0% to 100%.
-Feedback O to 100%.
+FX1 = Delay Delay Determines the delay length.
+When Beat Sync is On, delay is specified in musical intervals: 1/64, 1/32, 1/16, 1/8T, 1/16D, 1/8, 1/4T, 1/8D, 1/4, 1/2T, 1/2, 1 bar When Beat Sync is Off, delay is specified as a percentage from 0% to 100%.
+Feedback 0 to 100%.
 Determines the amount of regeneration or echo in the delayed signal.
 Yes Beat Sync Controls whether the delay is measured in musical time intervals or percentage.
 No FX2 = Decay Reverb 0 to 100%.
 Determines how long the reverberation will ring out.
-Yes Damping O to 100%.
+Damping 0 to 100%.
 Sets the amount of damping that is applied to the reverb.
 Higher values will make the reverb end sooner.
-Yes Predelay O to 100%.
+Yes Predelay 0 to 100%.
 Sets the amount of delay in the signal before the reverberation is applied.
 In real life, this is related to how close the sources is to the walls.
 No

-- ➤ The same effect parameter values are applied to all pads that are sending signals to that effect. - ► The Reverb effect is very processor intensive.
+- The same effect parameter values are applied to all pads that are sending signals to that effect. - The Reverb effect is very processor intensive.
 Blackbox does not limit what you can do based on anticipated processor needs.
 As a result, it is possible to overdrive the processor, causing crackling and drop outs.
 See Processor Management Tips below for more information about preventing sound artifacts.